 As part of the Jimmy & Rosalynn Carter Work Project, U.S. first lady Hillary Clinton, Kentucky first lady Libby Jones and Oklahoma first lady Cathy Keating participate in a Women Build.
 The idea for Habitat’s First Ladies Build is born.

-Women Build’s “First Families Building Homes Across America” unites women volunteers with governors’ spouses, local and statewide leaders to construct Habitat homes in every U.S. state and the District of Columbia.
+Women Build’s First Families Building Homes Across America unites women volunteers with governors’ spouses and local and statewide leaders to construct Habitat homes in every U.S. state and the District of Columbia.
 Fifty-two homes are built throughout the country.

 Lowe’s sponsors National Women Build Week, held in the days leading up to Mother’s Day.
-About 6,000 women volunteers participate at more than 150 Habitat affiliates across the United States.
+In the inaugural year, about 6,000 women volunteers participated at more than 150 Habitat affiliates across the United States.